Richard Fitzgerald Anster

 Last Edited=5 Nov 2012

-He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, England, with a Master of Arts (M.A.).1 He was invested as a Queen's Counsel (Q.C.).1 He held the office of Recorder of London.1 He held the office of Member of Parliament (M.P.) for Cambridge University between 1835 and 1850.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by St. John's College, Cambridge University, Cambridge, Cambridgeshire, England.1
+He graduated from St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Master of Arts (M.A.)1 He was appointed Queen's Counsel (Q.C.)1 He held the office of Recorder of London.1 He held the office of Member of Parliament (M.P.) for Cambridge University between 1835 and 1850.1 He was awarded the honorary degree of Doctor of Law (LL.D.) by St. John's College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1

 Children of Hon.
 Charles Ewan Law and Elizabeth Sophia Nightingale